 In situations where a cancer is seen inside of a teratoma, the diagnosis will include both the mature teratoma and the name of the cancer.

-Why is this important?
 A cancer found inside a mature teratoma can spread to other parts of your body.
 Talk to your doctor about the treatment options for this type of cancer.